bishopb/laravel-forums/README.md

 Connect Vanilla and Laravel: `php artisan forum:connect`

 Navigate to the `/forum` route.
+You should see a forum with no posts, logged in as "Anonymous".
+Click "New Discussion" to start a conversation.
+Congratulations, you now have a basic forum to which anyone can post messages.

-You should see an error, because Vanilla doesn't yet know about your users.
-The last step is to decide and implement how your users map to Vanilla.
+The next step is to decide how your application users map into the forum.
 Read on.

 ## Mapping application users to forum users
 Your application has Users.
-So does Vanilla.
+So does Vanilla, the engine powering the forums.
 The two user sets are compatible, but maybe not a one-to-one mapping.
 Consequently, you need to explicitly define how the two map.

 Laravel forums ships with three mapping strategies:
  1. One-to-one by primary key